Guidelines on Good Practices in the Housing, Handling and Slaughtering of Frogs

 1. Are guide dogs allowed into food retail establishments?

 Yes, guide dogs are allowed into food retail establishments.
 Under Regulation 29(3) of Environmental Public Health (Food Hygiene) Regulations, a food establishment may permit any guide dog accompanying a blind or visually impaired person to be brought into the dining or refreshment area, or any toilet of the licensed premises.
 The guide dog has to be (i) kept under proper control, (ii) restrained from straying or causing annoyance or nuisance or damage any property; and (iii) held in a leash.
 They should also not be fed in the food establishment.
 Diners are advised to avoid distracting or petting guide dogs at work.
-For more information, please refer to the attached circular.

-2. What are guide dogs?
+2. What are guide dogs and how can they be identified?

 Guide dogs are specially selected and trained dogs that have been trained as mobility guides, to help the blind or visually impaired persons travel independently and safely.
 Guide dogs are not pets.